mautrix/docs/bridges/go/discord/authentication.md

    be used to add the bot to a guild.
    * At least "Send Messages", "Create Public Threads", "Send Messages in Threads", "Read Message History" and "Add Reactions" are recommended.
+     "Manage Webhooks" is also useful if you want to use the `!discord set-relay --create` command.
    * If you're the guild admin, you can just choose "Administrator" for the bot and not worry about exact permissions.